 As a further example, let’s cover luck-based features like Enchanting.

+However, we understand that this does not change some of the frustration a customer may have.
 If you feel strongly that a design should change, please post your feedback regarding it on the forums:

 Identifying a Bug

 It can be difficult to properly identify a bug.
 The game is continually growing, with new patches and content being released, and as such bugs will be a normal part of Winning Putt’s development.

 In an effort to help end-users understand what identifies a bug, here are some questions to keep in mind:

 - Can you make the issue happen again following the same steps that originally caused the bug?

 - Is this a trending issue (being reported by multiple users)?

 - Did a patch or major change just happen to the game/servers?